WilliamCerros/Instagram_Project/ReadMe.md

 DB_PASSWORD=

 then open
-your terminal and within your working directory run php artisan migrate Then to setup application key, in your terminal run, php artisan key:generate then finally run the command php artisan serve to boot up your localhost
+your terminal and within your working directory

+run php artisan migrate

+Then to setup application key, in your terminal run

+php artisan key:generate

+then finally run the command

+php artisan serve

+to boot up your localhost

 Copy and paste localhost to web browser.